 What if the age we embrace is the age we feel like on whatever day?
 For the most part, I feel 40, except for those few days when I feel 103.
 Yet, I clearly remember there were days in my 20s when I felt I was pushing 100, so nothing has really changed.

 Attitude matters!
-According to recent Yale University research, how you view aging has tremendous impact on your physical and mental well-being, even on something as apparently inevitable as a genetic predisposition to dementia.
+According to somewhat recent Yale University research, how you view aging has tremendous impact on your physical and mental well-being, even on something as apparently inevitable as a genetic predisposition to dementia.

 A group of 4,765 individuals was studied with an average age of 72.
 Every single one of them had a gene variant linked to dementia, yet those who had positive attitudes about aging were fully 50% less likely to develop dementia, as opposed to those who had pessimistic or fearful thoughts about getting older.